mikee47/Sming-Graphics/README.rst

             "source": "filename" | "url",
             // Optional list of transformations to apply "transform": {
-                "width": target width, // Height will be auto-scaled "height": target height, // Width will be auto-scaled "crop": "width,height", // Crop image to given size from (0, 0) "crop": "x,y,width,height", // Copy to selected area of image "resize": "width,height", // Resize image
+                "width": target width,      // Height will be auto-scaled "height": target height,    // Width will be auto-scaled "crop": "width,height",     // Crop image to given size from (0, 0) "crop": "x,y,width,height", // Crop to selected area of image "resize": "width,height",   // Resize image
                 "flip": "left_right" | "top_bottom", // Flip the image horizontally or vertically
                 "rotate": angle in degrees  // Rotate the image }
         }
     }